ncsa/Delta_doc/docs/source/user_guide/ood/shell.rst

       ..  figure:: ../images/accessing/Delta_OOD_terminal.png
           :alt: Terminal with a command prompt that ends in "csteffen@dt-login's password:"

    #.
-Complete the Duo two-factor authentication by either:
+Complete the Duo two-factor authentication by one of these methods:

-      - Entering **1** and accepting the Duo push notification on your phone
+      - Enter **1** and accept the Duo push notification on your phone

         OR

-      - Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.
+      - Open the Duo app on your phone and enter the NCSA passcode into the terminal prompt.

 |